wheelo/jasmine-browser/README.md

 # jasmine-browser

 This is one tiny implementation of jasmine, which is runnable in the browser environment.
-I create this tiny toy 'framework' for fun and to have a jasmine runnable in browser with the shortest codes that I can write.
+I create this tiny toy 'framework' basically for fun and to have a jasmine runnable in browser with the shortest codes that I can write.

 ## Usage
 By now, you should use it in the browser environment.
-And to observe the resulting test record, you should use the browser F12 comandline tool.
+And to observe the resulting test record, you might refer to your old friend `DevTools JavaScript Console`(*i.e.*, F12 in some systems).

 ```js